This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Cindy at The Play-Based Mom created a Tie-Dye Turkey.
 What a creative and inexpensive craft to keep kids busy while all the food is cooking for Thanksgiving Dinner.

 - Deanna at Honey and Lime loves crafting, especially during the holidays, so we looked around in our craft bin and came up with these fun Thanksgiving paper plate turkey hats.
 Spending time together is so important, crafting is one of the ways we converse, learn, create, and have fun as a family.

 - The grateful turkey by Deanna at Honey and Lime.
 This is a fun gratitude activity that kids can make themselves all while learning how to be thankful for what they have.

-Do you need to pick-up Thanksgiving Craft supplies?
+Where you Purchase Thanksgiving Craft supplies?

 - Oriental Trading has a great selection of craft ideas if you are short on time.